Marsenrage/NIR_dataset/README.md

 # Material Recognition

-A sample multilayer perceptron (MLP) deep learning network, implemented in **nir_mlp.py**, is provided as a baseline model for material classification using the collected NIR spectral dataset.
+A sample multilayer perceptron (MLP) deep learning network, implemented in **nir_mlp.py** using pytorch, is provided as a baseline model for material classification using the collected NIR spectral dataset.

 # Publications